D8ms/rotmg_efficient_clear/README.md

 # Controls:
 Space - Toggle pause

 Left and Right arrow - cycle through maps

+Left Click - Sets marker to green (denotes a hero is alive at this location)

+Right Click - Sets marker to red (denotes this location has no hero)

+T - Toggles the color of the closest nearby marker (Rebindable in config, a Windows-only feature)

-Left Click - Sets marker to green (denotes a hero is alive at this location) Right Click - Sets marker to red (denotes this location has no hero) S - Download and sync data from server (This will change your map and markers to what the server has.
+S - Download and sync data from server (This will change your map and markers to what the server has.
 Use this if you join a run)

 U - Uploads your current map data (map number and marker statuses) to the server For networking the circle at the bottom right should tell you what your status is:
   White - You are not connected to a server
   Green - You are connected to the server; you are on the correct map; your left/right clicks will be uploaded to the server Red - You are connected to the server, but not on the right map.
 You can overwrite the server's data with **U** or sync with **S**

+# Peasant Mode: (WINDOWS ONLY)
+Enabling this overlays the application ontop of your minimap.
+You will be able to "click through" the app, so it will not stop you from TP'ing to other players.
+Since you are unable to click (focus) the app in this mode, there are alternative hotkeys (All changable):

+F1 - Pause/Unpause (Pausing the app will automatically hide it)

+F2 - Download and sync data from server

+F5 - Quit

+T - Toggles the color of the closest nearby marker (Rebindable in config, a Windows-only feature)

+You cannot change maps or upload while in this mode.
+This is a feature to prevent players from accidentally screwing up the map while typing.

 # config.ini
 **GUI_WIDTH and GUI_HEIGHT**